waterslang/vimconf/README.md

 ./config.sh

 notice:
-	vim +PluginInstall +all	    will install plugin in .vim/bundle/, not ur own path
+	vim +PluginInstall +all	    will install plugin in .vim/bundle/, not git clone path